Operations |

 SALES FORECASTING

-The simulation starts with participants analysing five year's sales history.
+Initially, participants analyse five year's sales history.
 Optionally, this allows the introduction of statistical sales forecasting approaches such as time-series analysis and, for advanced groups, band forecasts.
 Alternatively, to shorten this phase, participants can be provided with prepared forecasts.

 OPERATIONS PLANNING